Chart Color Schemes

 Taylors Lakes features high concentrations of family households, with a higher-than-average median household size

-Family households are 85.2% of all households, including 47.6% couples with children, 26.4% couples without children, and 10.6% single parent families.
+Family households account for 85.2% of all households, including 47.6% couples with children, 26.4% couples without children, and 10.6% single parent families.
 Non-family households constitute the remaining 14.8%, with lone person households at 13.6% and group households comprising 1.1%.
-The median household size is 3.0 people, larger than Greater Melbourne's average of 2.6.
+The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households